Hszemray/MetaboExploreR/README.md

 ## Overview

-MetaboExploreR provides tools for processing and quality control of targeted mass spectrometry vendor files to concentration outputs ready for further analysis.
+MetaboExploreR provides a pipeline for processing and quality control of targeted mass spectrometry vendor files to concentration outputs ready for further analysis.
 The package allows for cross platform usage through Docker.